SolidPIPe/twitchtips/_posts/2014-04-30-twitch-teams.md

 Nope!
 Commit to a singular meaningful favorite or collect them like Pokémon.

 ## How do you join a team?
-You go to Settings > Channels & Videos then scroll down to "Teams" and select "Accept" an invite.
+To join a team follow below instructions;

+* Go to your Settings
+* Click "Channels & Videos"
+* Scroll down to "Teams"
+* Select "Accept" on an invite.

-<br>The three options you also have are to share your stats (partner only), your revenue (advertising, partner only), and to set a certain team - if you're part of more than one - as your featured team under your stream title.
+The three options you also have are to share your stats (partner only), your revenue (advertising, partner only), and to set a certain team - if you're part of more than one - as your featured team under your stream title.

 ## How do you leave a team?
+To leave a team follow below instructions;

+* Go to your Settings
+* Click "Channels & Videos"
-You go to Settings > Channels & Videos then scroll down to "Teams" and select "Remove" for the team you wish to leave (read below for the social side of this action).
+* Scroll down to "Teams"
+* Select "Remove" for the team you wish to leave

+**(Note: read below for the social side of this action)**

 ---